etkachenko1/sayLess/README.md

 Current measured result (5-fold cross-validated, `ai-service/model/metrics.json`):

-- **0.83 ROC-AUC**, **74% accuracy** on 255 records
+- **0.82 ROC-AUC**, **74% accuracy** on 256 records
-- A random-forest comparison was measured too (~89% CV accuracy) and deliberately not shipped.
+- A random-forest comparison was measured too (~91% CV accuracy) and deliberately not shipped.
 The measurement itself is sound; cross-validation already controls for overfitting.
 The real reason is the training data: `populate_db.py`'s synthetic generator picks each task's deadline *after* it's already picked the task's status, and `DONE` tasks are allowed deadlines up to 120 days in the past while `TODO`/`IN_PROGRESS` tasks are almost never more than two weeks overdue.
-A tree splits on that immediately; a linear model can't carve up the feature space the same way.
-Most of that 15-point gap is the forest reverse-engineering the generator's own rule, not learning anything more real about task completion, and that's exactly why it's the worse thing to defend in an interview.
+A tree splits on that immediately.
+- The linear model learned the same thing, just less efficiently, and the coefficients show it: `is_overdue` at −1.00 against `days_overdue` at +1.74.
+Being late at all drops the score, but each additional day pushes it back up, so a task two months overdue scores *higher* than one that missed by a day.
+That's the generator's rule, not anything about how tasks actually get finished.

 ## Getting started